hgaberra/FortinetKubernetesLab/README.md

     kubectl get nodes
     kubectl get nodes -o wide
-    sudo kubectl get all -A
+    kubectl get all -A
-    sudo kubectl get all -A -o wide sudo kubectl get all -n calico-system
+    kubectl get all -A -o wide
+    kubectl get all -n calico-system

   - What information do you get from get nodes or get all with the '-o wide' option that is interesting?
   - What types of resources do you see with the get all command (ie pods, services, daemon sets, replica sets)?